 For suitable articles, up to 100% recycled material can be used.
 This not only helps to reduce the material cost component of the article, but also allows the customer to advertise that the product is made using fully recycled material.

-How much does a mould cost, and how long will it last?
+How much does a mould cost?

 How long does it take to get a mould made?